ggjersund/slim-framework-api/README.md

-# RESTful API for Project Management
+# API test based on Slim Framework

-A RESTful based project managment API for Opplevelse AS.
+A RESTful API based on the Slim framework.

 ## Getting Started